 Who doesn’t love a big, juicy, savoury burger served with a bucket of fries and never-enough sauce, with a cold bevvie on the side?
 Nobody, that’s who!

 We set out to see if we could find five awesome burgers to rave about and made a quick top-of-the-mind list of restaurants and cafés to start with.
 Then we bribed a mate (which wasn’t difficult!) to secret shop and report their findings.

-Fortunately for Rotorua diners, our sleuth didn’t have to go far to find delicious patties that were well dressed and heaped with tasty toppings.
+Fortunately for Rotorua diners, our sleuth didn’t have to go far to find five delicious patties that were well dressed and heaped with tasty toppings.
 In no particular order, here are the results.

 Our burger inspector used this Eat Streat restaurant as their date night destination, so it was happy days that both burgers they sampled here were loved.
 Surely that means another date night is on the cards, right?